unicode-org/conformance/README.md

 Note: Setting up Python modules or other software may be better done using a virtual environment such as using `pip env` for installation.

-- Install the minimum version supported by ICU4X
+- Install the minimum Rust version supported by ICU4X
-    * The latest minimum supported supported Rust version ("MSRV") can be found in the [`rust-toolchain.toml` file](https://github.com/unicode-org/icu4x/blob/main/rust-toolchain.toml)
+    * The latest minimum supported Rust version ("MSRV") can be found in the [`rust-toolchain.toml` file](https://github.com/unicode-org/icu4x/blob/main/rust-toolchain.toml)
     * To view your current default Rust version (and other locally installed Rust versions):
         ```